monarch-initiative/mondo/docs/editors-guide/rare-disease-curator.md

 Rare diseases in Mondo are created based on 3 main subsets.
 Rules for editing these subsets depends on the subset type.
 Before editing rare disease information in Mondo, please familiarize yourself with how rare diseases are represented in Mondo [here](https://mondo.readthedocs.io/en/latest/editors-guide/rare-disease-subset/).

-It is important to keep in mind that the rare disease subsets are updated automatically at the time of the monthly Mondo release.
-It is therefore crucial that editing rare disease information is done by following the instructions below in order for these edits to be retained after the release.
+It is important to remember that the rare disease subsets are updated automatically at the time of the monthly Mondo release.
+It is, therefore, crucial that editing rare disease information is done by following the instructions below for these edits to be retained after the release.

 **1. Rare disease from authority sources.**
 These terms have an `in_subset` annotation `X_rare`  (where X is the rare disease authority).